Giving: The Intersection of Willing Generosity and Obligation

 I could go on.
 And while the list above may seem broad, they all share the same core foundations in their desire and sacrifice to send their children to PCA: they want excellent education and opportunities, and they want it undergirded with biblical teaching and/or healthy school culture.
 Not any different from you and me.

-So please pray with me and the rest of the PCA community about this Saturday’s auction and the year ahead.
-And please carve out an hour and 15 minutes on Saturday morning at 10 am to join our auction.
-There, you’re going to meet four families and hear firsthand why your giving is important and how it’s already leaving a positive mark on the lives of their children and families.
+So please pray with me and the rest of the PCA community about Saturday’s auction and the year ahead.
+And please plan to join us at the auction where you’ll meet two families and hear firsthand how your giving is leaving a positive mark on the lives of their children and families.
 And of course, you’re going to get to check out some super items up for bid!

-Families like Ellie’s thank you and I thank you.
+Families like this thank you and I thank you.
 Thank you for making a difference in the lives of those around you.

-Elaina Russo is the director of PCA’s Variable Tuition program and a parent to three PCA children.
+Elaina Russo is the director of development and a parent to three PCA children.